 declares the LORD.
 (Isa 66:23)

-The Sumerian King List opens, ‘When kingship came down from heaven, the kingship was in Eridu’.
+The Sumerian King List opened, ‘When kingship came down from heaven, the kingship began in Eridu.’
 The kingship shifted from one city to another, until a great king unified the country and chose Babel, the ‘gate of God’, as his capital (Gen 10:10).
-Its builders erected there a terraced pyramid, not a cube, symbolic of a great, high mountain, and the city got its name from the gate at the top.
-Through this gate the gods walked down to the earth below.
+Its builders erected there a terraced pyramid, symbolic of a great mountain, and the gate at the top gave the city its name.
+Through it the gods walked down to the earth.
 But the kingship was illegitimate, a usurpation of what belonged to God.
-Babylon was not the City of the Great King (Ps 48:12), and not at the centre of the earth (Ezek 5:5, 38:12).
+Babylon was not the City of the Great King and not at the centre of the earth.
 Later, Jacob dreamt of a stairway on which angels ascended and descended.
 When he awoke, he said in awe, “This is none other than the house of God, and this is the gate of heaven.”
-Stairways branched half way down like the arms of a cross, a prefigurement of the true stairway between heaven and earth (John 1:51).
+Stairways branched half way down the building like the arms of a cross, a prefigurement of the true stairway between heaven and earth (John 1:51).

 who stretches out the heaven like a curtain